Andwerpz/jank-pl/README.md

 Assembler will convert ASM to [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format)

-`gcc -nostartfiles -no-pie -o bello.o bello.s`
+`gcc -nostartfiles -no-pie -o bello.out bello.s`

 ### 5/9/2025
 Seems like making a greedy EBNF parser is the easiest way to go.
 This means that my grammar will be restricted to being unambiguous, but that is perfectly fine.